10 of the Best Environmental Justice and Sustainability Books

 We all use water on a daily basis, but we tend to know little about the sourcing, distribution, and destination of it on a local scale.
 Owen answers these questions while studying the Colorado River, which provides water for many people in the US.
 He explains the ownership of the water and the many stops it takes during its useful life.
 He discusses issues as well as offers solutions that may seem simple but are very complicated in reality.
 It’s one of the best environmental books because it gives us an informative perspective on the future as well as the consequences of any snag in the system.

-TWO BONUS BOOKS!
-The following are frequently highlighted as exceptonal books about Environmental Justice and....there is a good reason why.
-These books are awesome.
-We didn't put them above because we know they are discussed and highlighted in so many lists.
-But we wanted to make sure they were given their full due.
-If you haven't read these yet, please do!
+BONUS BOOK!
+Clean and White: A History of Environmental Racism in the United States is frequently highlighted as exceptional books about Environmental Justice, with good reason why.
+We didn't include it in the above because we know they are discussed and highlighted in so many lists.
+But we wanted to ensure it is given its full due.

 Clean and White: A History of Environmental Racism in the United States